ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 The HEAL Data Utilities is built on Python, a widely used programming language that may   already be installed on your computer.

 While the HEAL Data Utilities should be compatible with most versions of Python, you can download the latest version of Python [here](https://www.python.org/downloads/) and install it on your local computer.
+We recommend installing Python version 3.10 or higher.

 Once you have opened the command-line interface and installed Python, you can now begin following the steps outlined below.